 The property needs to look appealing from the outside too so don’t forget to dress those areas.
 They should be clean, well maintained and inviting with adequate lighting.
 Use low maintenance plants and if there is space add seating and / or an alfresco dining area.
 Front doors can also benefit from a fresh coat of paint and new / clearly visible door numbers.

 The property should be as low maintenance and user friendly as possible.
-Use surfaces that are easy to clean i.e. leather sofas, vinyl flooring, machine washable fabrics for soft furnishings etc. Dark grout in kitchens and bathrooms is also easier to maintain.
+Use surfaces that are easy to clean i.e. leather sofas, vinyl flooring, machine washable fabrics for soft furnishings etc. Dark grout in kitchens and bathrooms are also easier to maintain.

 Consider placing an automatic air freshener near the entrance so the place smells fresh when they walk in (nothing too strong or overpowering though!)
 Make a small hoover and some basic cleaning products available for use where necessary.